rhcad/vgandroid-demo/README.md

-# TouchVGTest
+# TouchVG Demo for Android

-This is a unit test project for [TouchVG](https://github.com/touchvg/TouchVG), which is a lightweight 2D vector drawing framework for iOS, Android and Windows.
+This is a unit test and example project for [TouchVG](https://github.com/touchvg/vgandroid), which is a lightweight 2D vector drawing framework for Android.

 ![arch](http://touchvg.github.io/images/arch.svg)